acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 (((
 The current stylish editor or the way the theme is interpreted does not permit to allow or refuse(only chrome) a web site itself or a regex of part of the URL(Except Firefox, need an extension for chrome, anyway i ll publish list of extension related that works or not.).
-The most reliable way to do and keep them all is restrict maximum global scope to whole web and exceptionnaly shut it down.
+The most reliable way to do and keep them all is restrict maximum global scope to whole web and exceptionally shut it down.
 )))

 --->It seems now Stylus is the extension name and should provide option for domain filtering on Chrome, need more tests.